Olive305/Projektarbeit/README.md

 The **"To Petri net"** button (now in the File button in the header) opens a new tab where the graph is displayed as a Petri net.
 No predictions are made for Petri nets and further functions like downloading the petri Net will be added.

 At the top of the header is a **Select Matrix** button.
 Clicking this button will display all available matrices, allowing you to switch between them.
 Switching the matrix will result in different node suggestions.
+It also shows a **Add Matrix** button, which allows to add a custom csv file for custom predictions.
+This matrix will only be used during the current session.
+It should be possible to add multiple custom matrices during a session.